-Yet the blood meal boundary shows no sign of a difference in nitrate!
-Nor was there filaree.
-Doesn't it seem strange that, with all the lotus and clover we have had here, the soil lost the extra nitrate so quickly?
-Well, it turns out that there are several reasons.

-Subsequent soil tests measured molybdenum levels so low as to be undetectable.
-We may have a lot of legumes, but without molybdenum, Rhizobium trifolii bacteria cannot make nitrogenase.
-Clearly that is one reason why the soil stays so poor here.
+seem strange that, with all the lotus and clover we have had here, the soil lost the extra nitrate so quickly?
+Well, it turns out that there were several reasons.
+Subsequent soil tests measured molybdenum levels as undetectable.
+We may have a lot of legumes, but without molybdenum, rhizobial bacteria cannot make nitrogenase, clearly one reason why the soil is so poor here.